Jamesdai05/Jamesdai05/README.md

 # 👋 Welcome to my page
 <p>
   Hi, I am Guilong Dai(may call me James instead), an inspiring software engineer 🧑‍💻 with several years of manufacturing experience,eager to translate expertise into the digital landscape.
-  Passionate about leveraging technology to address real-world problems.
+  Passionate about leveraging technology to address real-world problems and learning the new technologies.
 </p>

 # Info About Me